- Clinical science

 - Congenital in rare cases (e.g., overaction of the inferior oblique muscles)

-- Diplopia: most pronounced when looking in the direction usually enabled by the paralyzed muscle
+- Diplopia (double vision): most pronounced when looking in the direction usually enabled by the paralyzed muscle

 - Often compensatory head posture